MADE is a paid partnership with Little Lake County.

 What is your inspiration?

-My beautiful family – my husband Tom and 2 boys, Christian and Jeremy, who have been extremely supportive throughout this process.
+My beautiful family – my husband Tom and 2 boys, have been extremely supportive throughout this process.
 My family back home (in Venezuela) and my new extended family (in-laws).
-I can count on them when I need them and I am always grateful for having such a blessing.
+I can count on them when I need them, and I am always grateful for having such a blessing.

 What is the most important thing you want our readers to know?